EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/sketch/sketchFHS.md

 ### /sketch/cache/
 Roughly /var/cache, but not a direct binding, only certain subfolders have bindings.

+### /sketch/share/
+Roughly /usr/share or /usr/share/local, but not a direct binding, only certain subfolders have bindings.
+Mostly for fonts.

 ## Sharing
+Note: Public really means public.
+Stuff here may be accessible by anyone with access to the device itself, if they aren't firewalled out.

 ### /sketch/public.media
 Things to DLNA share with the local network